yossefahmed6332/simple-calculator-in-java/README.md

 ## Notes

 - This project is a **personal effort** by the author, demonstrating understanding of **Java basics**: variables, loops, input handling, and `switch` statements.
-- The README is **manually adapted** from your code to reflect its current behavior and features.
+- The README is **AI generated** from your code to reflect its current behavior and features.